Monthly Round-Up | January 2019

 My sister asked me to be her bridesmaid

 So on New Year’s Eve, my sister got engaged to her long-term partner (finally!) and she asked me to be her bridesmaid.
 I may have shed a little tear and FaceTimed her immediately – she asked me via a special Moonpig card – and now we’re going to be planning the world’s most awesome wedding for the next 18 months. *starts sweating and drinking wine*

 I was nominated for a Trailblazer award

 For those of you that don’t know I work in publishing – as well as working as a freelance writer – and this month I was nominated for an industry award: Trailblazers 2019.
-The London Book Fair, in partnership with the Society of Young Publishers and BookBrunch, longlist ’30 under 30′ publishing professionals as Trailblazers for that year and five win the ‘blaziest of trailblazers’ awards.
+The London Book Fair, in partnership with the Society of Young Publishers and BookBrunch, longlists ’30 under 30′ publishing professionals as Trailblazers for that year and five win the ‘blaziest of trailblazers’ awards.

 I may not have been one of those five but it was still a big deal to be nominated and attend the ceremony.
-Plus a fab evening drinking wine to ‘commiserate’ with my friends/colleagues Hannah and Bethan afterwards.
+Plus a fab evening drinking wine to ‘commiserate’ with my friends/colleagues Hannah and Bethan afterward.